 New York State Energy Research and Development Authority (NYSERDA) programs are similar to those available to residents and business owners in Alberta and California.
 NYSERDA programs help homeowners and businesses lower energy bills, reduce their environmental impact, and support clean energy and transportation initiatives throughout New York.

 NYSERDA offers dozens of programs focused on energy reduction, lowering costs, and reducing the environmental impact of energy usage, including:

 Energy Efficiency Alberta has developed a set of recommendations for building owners to consider during this challenging time.
-The agency sees a unique opportunity for enhancing the energy efficiency of large areas of commercial space that are sitting unoccupied.
+The agency sees a unique opportunity to enhance the energy efficiency of large areas of commercial space sitting unoccupied.
 Examples include updates to lighting, improving air quality systems, and correcting temperature control problems.

 If you’re ready to start putting an energy savings plan together, an ASHRAE Level 1 energy audit with Switch Engineering is a great place to start.
 We’ll help you lower energy costs, improve energy efficiency, improve employee safety and comfort, and reduce your carbon footprint.